Ravenna

 Ravenna (/rəˈvɛnə/ rə-VEN-ə; /it/, also /it/; Ravèna, Ravêna) is the capital city of the Province of Ravenna, in the Emilia-Romagna region of Northern Italy.
-It was the capital city of the Western Roman Empire during the 5th century until its collapse in 476, after which it served as the capital of the Ostrogothic Kingdom and then the Byzantine Exarchate of Ravenna.
-It has 156,444 inhabitants as of 2025.Initially settled by the Umbri people, Ravenna came under Roman Republic control in 89 BC.
+It was the capital city of the Western Roman Empire during the fifth century AD until its collapse in 476, after which it served as the capital of the Ostrogothic Kingdom and then the Byzantine Exarchate of Ravenna.
+With a population of 156,475 inhabitants as of 2026, it is the 24th-largest city in Italy.
+Ravenna is also the second largest city in Italy by area with 653.82 km^{2}.

+Initially settled by the Umbri people, Ravenna came under Roman Republic control in 89 BC.
 Octavian built the military harbor of Classis at Ravenna, and the city remained an important seaport on the Adriatic until the early Middle Ages.
 The city prospered under imperial rule.
 In 401, Western Roman emperor Honorius moved his court from Mediolanum to Ravenna; it then served as capital of the empire for most of the 5th century.

 After the fall of the Western Roman Empire, Ravenna became the capital of Odoacer until he was defeated by the Ostrogoth king Theodoric.
 In 540, Belisarius conquered Ravenna for the Byzantine Empire, and the city became the capital of Byzantine Italy.
 After a brief Lombard control, Ravenna came under the authority of the Papacy and, save for minor interruptions, remained part of the Papal States until the mid-19th century when it was incorporated into the newly unified Kingdom of Italy.

 Although it is an inland city, Ravenna is connected to the Adriatic Sea by the Candiano Canal.
 It is known for its well-preserved late Roman and Byzantine architecture, with eight buildings comprising the UNESCO World Heritage Site "Early Christian Monuments of Ravenna".
 Because of the high concentration of mosaics, the city has been associated with workshops and schools teaching mosaics, and is often given titles like the "capital of mosaics".

 History

 The origin of the name Ravenna is unclear.
-Some have speculated that "Ravenna" is related to "Rasenna" (or "Rasna"), the term that the Etruscans used for themselves, but there is no agreement on this point.
+Some have speculated that "Ravenna" is related to "Rasenna" (or "Rasna"), the term that the pre-Roman Etruscans used for themselves, but there is no agreement on this point.